kTheLemon/UC-standard-format/STANDARD.md

 ```

 ## Storing Cells
-Cells are stored like this:
+Cells are stored like this, the ID's are base-64 numbers:
 ```
 <rot>:<id>:<vars?>,<rot>:<id>:<vars?>,<rot>:<id>:<vars?>,...
 ```